The Birth Of An Orchestra

 What first started your interest in music?

 Music has been a huge part of my life pretty much since birth.
 When I was a baby, dad used to play music next to my crib...even when I was sleeping (and it wouldn't be turned down!)
 It would be anything from Black Sabbath to Beethoven, and everything in between!
-When I was 6, I started teaching myself piano and my Grandad, who had an electric organ in his living room, would teach me stuff to play.
+When I was very young, I started teaching myself piano and my Grandad, who had an electric organ in his living room, would teach me stuff to play.

 What made you want to start an orchestra and choir?